ericksantos97/crud-products-angular8/README.md

 Enter the project directory and execute the command: <strong>npm install </strong>

-Run bank in memory: npm run fakeDB (If you are unable to use the bank's server in memory, install it globally on your machine using the command: npm install -g json-server)
+Run bank in memory: <strong>npm run fakeDB</strong> (If you are unable to use the bank's server in memory, install it globally on your machine using the command: npm install -g json-server)

 To start the application run: <strong>ng serve</strong>